mrspeaker/pickpocket/README.md

 Then **`ctrl-alt-p` (`pickpocket:toggle`) to launch**.
 Select image (and rename it if you want) then hit `import`.
 The image is copy & renamed to the target dir.

-If you select `open in editor` the local copy will be opened in your image editor (`aseprite` by default: change this in `settings`).
+If you select `open in editor`, the local copy will be opened in your image editor (`aseprite` by default: change this in `settings`).

 When you import an image, the local path is also copied to the clipboard as a string - so you can paste it into your code.

 ![Pickpocket](https://cloud.githubusercontent.com/assets/129330/15506386/6c08650a-2195-11e6-9b22-d25fea6dc3a5.png)

 ### Pickpocket TODOs

-  * Finish react-fiying
   * enter to import
   * reset treepath on delete-all-text
   * store "open in editor" checkbox as pref (or storage)
-  * preview selected img
-    * min height 3xthumb height
-    * show img size
+  * show img meta on preview
-  * enter to select
   * handle missing/extra path /'s anywhere
     * settings
     * url bar